4 Minute Read

 Think about the last time you went Christmas shopping.
 You walk into the mall.
 You’re greeted with festive red and green decorations.
 You hear classic carols.
 You smell faint scents of nutmeg and cinnamon.
 And suddenly you loosen your grip on your wallet—in the spirit of Christmas.

 Enter multisensory marketing—or nostalgia marketing.
 The general idea is that we are emotional consumers.
 If a product gives us warm, fuzzy feelings or triggers happy childhood memories, we’re more likely to buy it.
 When retailers play to our emotions—especially by appealing to more than one of our five senses—we could end up spending much more money than we planned.

 This kind of marketing isn’t bad, but you should be aware of it.
-Here are some sensory-retail techniques you might encounter while shopping for Christmas this year.
+Here are some sensory retail techniques you might encounter while Christmas shopping this year.

 Color Your World

 Let’s be honest—it’s going to be a little difficult to avoid red and green during the Christmas season.
 But some colors have a big influence on how we view a product or shopping experience.
 Take a look at the color red: It indicates urgency, and is often targeted at impulse buyers.
 Blue and green, on the other hand, are calmer colors that attract careful, cautious customers.
 Next time you’re at the mall and see a red sales tag, take a step back and decide if you really need it, or if you’re about to make an impulse buy.

 Do You Hear What I Hear?

 Music affects our heart rates and moods.
 Studies have shown slow music makes us shop longer—spending more time and more money.
 Upbeat music (which is often played during sales) raises our excitement and encourages us to spend.
 During the holidays, Christmas classics might make you more nostalgic and willing to spend your paycheck on things you didn’t actually plan to buy.

 You May Also Like